pixelbrackets/git_cheat_sheet/git_cheat_sheet.md

 	_The reference may be a branch or a tag, note the two dots at the end_

+* Show branches in which one commit exists

+		git branch --contains <commit ID>

 ## Show history

 * Show all commits of current branch